 Competition to be Beautiful

-The Cinderella story still shows to all the young girls who are read it every night, beautiful young women are far more likely to marry "better", richer and socially higher husbands than the ugly sisters are - and it is certainly no coincidence that so many of the wives and mistresses of noblemen and royalty that we see in portraits dating back 200 years, 400 years, ...
+The Cinderella story shows to all the young girls who read it every night that beautiful women are far more likely to marry "better", richer and socially higher husbands than the ugly sisters.
+It is certainly no coincidence that so many of the wives and mistresses of noblemen and royalty that we see in portraits dating back 200 years, 400 years, ...
 600 years are often exceptionally beautiful women - even discounting some generous artistic licence.
+And they are almost always many years younger than their husband.

 Even today, being beautiful definitely has practical advantages - for example pretty, tall, slim women earn about 15% more than their more dowdy, shorter, fatter counterparts.
 It is perhaps not surprising that women discuss the appearance and beauty of [other] women at least as much as men do, and far more brutally and critically